The 30th Bled eConference Theme: Digital Transformation – From Connecting Things to Transforming Our Lives

 Education is changing as IT allows for many new possibilities.
 New students enter educational institutions with highly developed digital skills.
 Part-time learning, continuous learning, and immediate-on-the-spot knowledge acquisition change the educational playing field.
 Electronic learning platforms bring together practice, teachers, scholars and students in one environment.
 How does this change education, what are good practices, how can research and education come together in leveraging e- and mLearning?
 We encourage research contributions on this particular domain.

-New in this year’s conference is the dedicated time-slot for interactive presentations on visionary ideas, showcases and research-in-progress: The Bled Forum.
-Through short presentations possibly enhanced with posters delegates will be able to show their (preliminary) research and receive feedback in an interactive way.
-Posters will be displayed during the conference.
-The Bled Forum invites submissions as short papers with possibly associated posters on topics related to the conference’s main theme and special interest themes.
+A part of the conference program will be dedicated to interactive presentations on visionary ideas, showcases and research-in-progress.
+Through short presentations (possibly enhanced with posters) delegates will be able to show their (preliminary) research and receive feedback in an interactive way.
+Authors will present their contributions as a part of the conference program.
+We invite submissions as short papers with possibly associated posters on topics related to the conference’s main theme and special interest themes.
 Accepted submissions will be enclosed in the proceedings as short papers.

 Please see also other options for participation at the conference: